chinhdo/txFileManager/README.md

 ## How do I run tests?

 In Visual Studio, open Test/Text Explorer and choose Run All Tests (or CTRL-R, A)

+## Can I reuse instances of TxFileManager?

+It's not expensive to create new instances of TxFileManager as eeded.
+There's a bit of overhead (like creating instances of any small class) but not much.

+On the other hand, you can also re-use the same instance for multiple transactions, even nested transactions.

+## Is TxFileManager Thread Safe?

+Yes - it's been tested for that.

+## Which IsolationLevel's are supported?

+Regardless of the specified IsolationLevel, the effective IsolationLevel is ReadUncommitted.

+## What does the release roadmap look like?

+I am working on upgrading the library to the latest .NET Framework and also to make sure it works with .NET Core on Linux.
+Next will be some enhancement requests (like adding support for copyping/moving/deleting directories) that were pending from the CodePlex project.